hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 Well, today we're going to do exactly that, but this time we're using Rust!
 We're going to build a Discord bot that allows you to setup polls, and updates counts in real-time!

-## Why Rust?!?!?!??!!?

-> Isn't rust a super hard language or something?
-I heard you're always fighting with this "borrow checker" thing...

-Fear not, Rust is really easy!
-You won't be fighting with the borrow checker at all, in fact it'll be helping you :)

-However for this tutorial, I do recommend a basic understanding of low-level concepts such as memory management, but it's not required.
+For this tutorial, I do recommend an intermediate understanding of low-level concepts such as memory management, and some experience with Rust as well.

 ## Getting started